KarelPelck/IntuneAppDeploymentToolkit/README.md

 # IntuneAppDeploymentToolkit

 A toolset to help you package your win32 applications and deploy them to Intune!
+Witin this toolset a script with samples to package and deploy 3rd party applications from Chocolatey Package repository.
+Chocolatey will keep your packaeges up to date by checking for updates when you boot up your device.

 ## Why this repository